Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Conclusions

-Many research avenues open now connecting dark energy and light particles physics.
-The more immediate being: (1) the study of the radiative corrections to the axion and neutrino cosmological vacuum evolution from their interactions, (2) the study of the early neutrino and axion dynamics at temperatures $ \gtrsim 1 $ MeV and $ \gtrsim 10^6 $ GeV, respectively, (3) the study of particle propagation in the media formed by the axion and neutrino vacuum, and last but not least (4) the probable deep connection between dark energy and dark matter through low energy particle states beyond the Standard Model of particle physics.
+\item{{\bf(1)} The study of the radiative corrections to the axion and neutrino cosmological vacuum evolution from their interactions.} \item{{\bf(2)} The study of the early neutrino and axion dynamics at temperatures $ \gtrsim 1 $ MeV and $ \gtrsim 10^6 $ GeV, respectively.} \item{{\bf(3)} The study of particle propagation in the media formed by the axion and the neutrino vacuum.} \item{{\bf(4)} Last but not least: The probable deep connection between dark energy and dark matter through low energy particle states beyond the Standard Model of particle physics.} \end{itemize}

-\section{Dimensional and cutoff regularization of the Vacuum Energy}
+\section{Dimensional and Cutoff Regularization of the Vacuum Energy}

-Physical vacuum quantities are computed in sec. \ref{coqv} as the equal point limit of two point functions.
-The distance $ z $ between the points eq.(\ref{defz}) naturally plays the role of the regularization parameter.
+Physical vacuum quantities are computed in Section \ref{coqv} as the equal point limit of two point functions.
+The distance $ z $ between the points Eq.(\ref{defz}) naturally plays the role of the regularization parameter.
 Alternatively, one can regularize the two point function with dimensional regularization or cutoff regularization and set $ z = 0 $ in the regularized expressions.

-In dimensional regularization, we have \be G_{\epsilon}(M \, a,a) \equiv <T \; \varphi({\vec x},\eta) \; \varphi({\vec x},\eta)> = \frac1{a^2} \; \int \frac{d^{4- 2 \, \epsilon} k }{(2 \, \pi)^{4- 2 \, \epsilon}} \; \frac{i}{k^2 -a^2 \; M^2 +i \, 0} = \frac{M^{2- 2 \, \epsilon}}{(4 \, \pi)^{2 - \epsilon}} \; \frac1{a^{2 \, \epsilon}} \; \Gamma(\epsilon-1) \; . \ee Subtracting the value in Minkowski space-time ($ a=1 $) yields, \be G_{\epsilon}(M \, a,a) -G_{\epsilon}(M,1) = M^{2- 2 \, \epsilon} \; \frac{\Gamma(\epsilon-1)}{(4 \, \pi)^{2 - \epsilon}}\left[ a^{-2 \, \epsilon} - 1 \right] \buildrel{\epsilon \to 0}\over= \frac{M^2}{2 \, (2 \, \pi)^2} \; \log a \ee in agreement with eq.(\ref{denss}).
+In dimensional regularization, we have \be G_{\epsilon}(M \, a,a) \;\equiv\; <T \; \varphi({\vec x},\eta) \; \varphi({\vec x},\eta)> \;=\; \frac1{a^2} \; \int \frac{d^{4- 2 \, \epsilon} k }{(2 \, \pi)^{4- 2 \, \epsilon}} \; \; \frac{i}{k^2 -a^2 \; M^2 +i \, 0} \ee \be\; = \; \frac{M^{2- 2 \, \epsilon}}{(4 \, \pi)^{2 - \epsilon}} \; \;\frac1{a^{2 \, \epsilon}} \;\; \Gamma(\epsilon - 1) \; . \ee Subtracting the value in Minkowski space-time ($ a=1 $) yields, \be G_{\epsilon}(M \, a,a) - G_{\epsilon}(M,1) \;= \; M^{(2- 2 \; \epsilon)} \; \; \frac{\Gamma(\epsilon - 1)}{(4 \, \pi)^{(2 - \epsilon)}} \;\left[\, a^{-2 \, \epsilon} - 1 \,\right]\; \buildrel{\epsilon \to 0}\over = \;\frac{M^2}{2 \, (2 \, \pi)^2} \; \log a \ee in agreement with Eq.(\ref{denss}).